jbcarruthers/pres-league-rules/final_prop_may2014.md

 Red division:    1 4 5 8  9 12 13 16 17 20

 Yellow division: 2 3 6 7 10 11 14 15 18 19

 Each round will require 90 games to be played in 11 weeks.
 This means that once a round, six games will be played on two sheets instead of four.
-The games can be six-ends to make the timing reasonable.
+The games can be six ends to make the timing reasonable.

 After round one,
- Teams are ranked 1-10 in each division.
+ - Teams are ranked 1-10 in each division.

- Teams in the EVEN spots swap leagues:
+ - Teams in the EVEN spots swap leagues:

- yellow 2 swaps with red 2
+  - yellow 2 swaps with red 2
- yellow 4 swaps with red 4
+  - yellow 4 swaps with red 4
- yellow 6 swaps with red 6
+  - yellow 6 swaps with red 6
- yellow 8 swaps with red 8
+  - yellow 8 swaps with red 8
- yellow 10 swaps with red 10
+  - yellow 10 swaps with red 10

 At end of round two, we will be in the playoffs.

 #### PLAYOFFS

-Top four teams are in Presidents.
+- Top four teams are in Presidents.

-Next four are in Moore.
+- Next four are in Moore.

-Next four are in Tequila
+- Next four are in Tequila

-Next four are in Cheap Wine
+- Next four are in Cheap Wine

-Next four are in "Bad Moonshine"
+- Next four are in "Bad Moonshine"

 #### END OF ROUND RANKINGS / TIE BREAKERS